Social media users have lost it over this incredibly awkward dance video

 What you may not expect is a group of schoolgirls performing a dance for the Mayor, which … well … evokes a sense of general discomfort, to say the least:

-You can literally taste the discomfort on Mr Quirk's face as the camera reluctantly pans back to him throughout:
+You can literally see the discomfort on Mr Quirk's face as the camera reluctantly pans back to him throughout:

 "When Ja'mie King is put in charge of organising the entertainment for the Lord Mayor.
 This is intensely cringe," wrote Kym Rose.